Alexandros Tzorvas: Early career

-OFI Crete
+OFI

 A lack of first team opportunities led to his trade to OFI with Orestis Karnezis – also a hot goalkeeping prospect – following the opposite path.
 A streak of very good performances made him quickly a starter for the team from Crete even though his transfer was scrutinized by OFI fans, mainly because of what they see as one sided "colonial"-style agreements that their team is signing with Panathinaikos.
 In 2008, Tzorvas became the Second Greek Best Goalkeeper behind the legendary Antonis Nikopolidis.

 Return to Panathinaikos

 During the 2008–09 season, Panathinaikos recalled him from OFI with Arkadiusz Malarz taking the opposite way.
-Although Mario Galinović was considered the first option for the goalkeeper position for the 2008–2009 season, Tzorvas had his chances already in October being in the starting eleven for a few games for the Greek Superleague and the UEFA Champions League.
+Although Mario Galinović was considered the first option for the goalkeeper position for the 2008–2009 season, Tzorvas had his chances already in October being in the starting eleven for a few games for the Super League and the UEFA Champions League.

-For the 2009–10 Super League season, beginning from the match against Aris Thessaloniki F.C., he is considered a basic choice for the goalkeeper position, mainly due to bad performances by teammate Galinović.
+For the 2009–10 Super League Greece season, beginning from the match against Aris, he is considered a basic choice for the goalkeeper position, mainly due to bad performances by teammate Galinović.

 Tzorvas is a die-hard fan of Panathinaikos.
-Once, in a game against Olympiakos at Karaiskákis Stadium, he went in front of the partisan opposition fans and kissed the shamrock badge on his shirt.
+Once, in a game against Olympiacos at Karaiskakis Stadium, he went in front of the partisan opposition fans and kissed the shamrock badge on his shirt.